Mayor Sorace and Market

-Her relationship with Market began many years ago when she and her husband first moved to the area.
-As a newly minted Lancastrian with an 18-month-old daughter and a husband who traveled for work, she said, “We would walk to Market two, sometimes three, times a week, and it was where we just started meeting people.”
+Her relationship with Market began many years ago when she and her husband first moved here.
+As a newly minted Lancastrian with an 18-month-old daughter and a husband who traveled for work, Mayor Sorace said, “We would walk to Market two, sometimes three, times a week, and it was where we just started meeting people.”

-This family is one that includes fellow Market-goers and Standholders alike: “There’s the Standholders, too, that I’ve gotten to know over the years, who have been just wonderful.
-So my relationship with Market has been a ten-year, evolving relationship.”
+This family includes fellow Market-goers and Standholders alike: “There’s the Standholders, too, that I’ve gotten to know over the years, who have been just wonderful.
+So my relationship with Market has been a 10-year, evolving relationship.”

-It was a relatively natural space for her to feel comfortable, as access to fresh food is something she holds near and dear after growing up in a rural area with a family who always had a garden, and it was “such a treat” to find fresh food in abundance after moving to Lancaster from New Jersey.
+It is a relatively natural space for her to feel comfortable.
+Access to fresh food is something Mayor Sorace holds near and dear after growing up in a rural area with a family who always had a garden, and it was “such a treat” to find fresh food in abundance after moving to Lancaster from New Jersey.

-The idea of connection is woven through nearly our entire conversation.
+The idea of connection was woven through nearly our entire conversation.
 Connection with her roots and her family.
-Connection with the Lancaster Community.
-And even connection with the deeply historic nature of Lancaster, of which she said, “That this Market is the one that is still here and still strong after all these hundreds of years is pretty remarkable, and for the Lancaster Community, it will hopefully continue to be that gathering spot.”
+Connection with the Lancaster community.
+And even connection with the deeply historic nature of Lancaster, of which Mayor Sorace said, “That this Market is still here and still strong after all these hundreds of years is pretty remarkable, and for the Lancaster Community, it will hopefully continue to be that gathering spot.”

 We hope so, too, Madam Mayor.